LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

     roundHash = {}
     for address in validatorsAddresses:
         roundHash[address] = hash(randomSeed || address)

-    # Reorder the validator list in lexicographical order first by roundHash, then by address
+    # Reorder the validator list
     shuffledValidatorAddresses = address in validatorsAddresses reordered by roundHash[address] ties broken lexicographically by address